minhthanh3145/Git-Eclipse-Utility/README.md

 # Git clone & Eclipse Workspace utility
 A utility to clone a repo into another folder, create and checkout into a new branch, create a new Eclipse workspace, import an existing project into the workspace, then launch Eclipse with this workspace.

-## Motivation
-I find the work above very repetitive, so I wrote this batch to automate it.
+This is a routine that I had to repeat dozens of time in a week, so I figured may as well automate it.

 ## Prerequisites
 Windows 10 + Eclipse + a github repo.